'Thomas of Gloucester', oil on canvas, 120 x 150cms, 2023

 Yours truly on 'The Monkey Jamboree', Black Country FM Radio

-I had chance to discuss the exhibition when I was a guest on Black Country FM Extra’s ‘The Monkey Jamboree’ Sunday night radio show, which is hosted by my friend Mark ‘Busby’ Burrows.
-This was my second time on the show, and I have really enjoyed it both times, because I get to select 6 of my favourite tracks to play, which is a real thrill.
+I also had chance to discuss the exhibition when I was a guest on Black Country FM Extra’s ‘The Monkey Jamboree’ Sunday night radio show, which is hosted by my friend Mark ‘Busby’ Burrows.
+This was my second time on the show, and I have really enjoyed it both times, and I get to select 6 of my favourite tracks to play, which is a real thrill.
 It’s a wonderful feeling when you hear some of your favourite music coming out of the radio.
 There was something quite moving about it too.
 This time around I chose music that had formed some sort of a soundtrack to the paintings.
 In case you are interested (and should you have missed the show!) these were:

 ‘Right Back To It’- Waxahatchee